hackclub/hackclub/workshops/python_data_viz/README.md

 To create the graph we want to make we will be using the matplotlib library!
 It will...

 - Create an outline

 - Create axes

 - Create axes ranges

--   Allows us to plot points
+- Allow us to plot points

 ![Amazed Monkey Meme](https://cloud-nnli579mz.vercel.app/0file_from_ios.gif)

 ### Okay now lets get back to it...

-*Make sure your libraries are uploaded!*
+*Make sure your libraries are imported!*

 ## Step Two!